eastein/floyd/README.txt

 # Is There Anybody In There?

-Given a list of IP addresses and the info needed to join an IRC channel, answer the !in trigger with the list of nicks who are connected from the IP addresses given.
-Obviously, this is defeated by ident masks, sneaky vhosts, people using BNCs, people using shells, and a billion other things.
+Given the info needed to join an IRC channel, answer the !people trigger with the list of nicks who are connected from the same hostname/ip as the bot.
+Obviously, this is defeated by host masks, sneaky vhosts, people using BNCs, people using shells, and a billion other things.
 It's just *handy*, ok?